 During the second three (3) months of operation under a Junior Driver’s License, the individual may begin transporting family members.

 After holding a Junior Driver’s License for six (6) months, there is no restriction on the number of passengers they can transport in the vehicle.
 However, the driver is not allowed to transport more passengers than there are safety belts.

 A person shall not use any portable electronic device while operating a motor vehicle.
 This includes reading, and the manual composing or sending of electronic communications (including text messages, instant messages, and emails).
-Portable electronic devices include, but are not limited to, cellular telephones, personal digital assistant (PDA), tablets/iPads and laptop computers.
+Portable electronic devices include, but are not limited to, cellular telephones, personal digital assistants (PDA), tablets/iPads, and laptop computers.